Onursoyar/SYR-tech/README.md

 - [Python in Plain English](https://python.plainenglish.io/build-a-fast-food-order-taker-in-python-87188efcbbdd)

 ## Appreciation
-> I really appreciate all the help that I have recieved and therefore would like to thank my tutors and my mentor Ronan.
-For the amazing suggestions, feedbacks and comments on my project.
+> I really appreciate all the help that I have recieved and therefore would like to thank my tutors and my mentor, Ronan for the amazing suggestions, feedbacks and comments on my project.